OhioPreble CountyCourt Process

 2. Pre-Trial Hearings

-• Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that minimizes the potential penalties you face.
+• Plea Negotiations: Your attorney may negotiate with the prosecutor to reach a plea agreement.
 This could involve pleading guilty to a lesser charge or receiving a reduced sentence.

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs.
-They will present evidence such as police officer testimony, BAC test results, and field sobriety test performance.
+• Prosecution's Burden: At trial, the prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the BAC test, arguing that the police lacked probable cause for the traffic stop, or questioning the validity of the field sobriety tests.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause for the traffic stop, or demonstrating a medical condition that mimicked intoxication.

 First Offense